 These other indications add more evidence of a potential Bollinger Band squeeze.

-To the point of waiting for confirmation, let's look at how to use the power of a Bollinger Band squeeze to our advantage.
-Below is a 5-minute chart of Research in Motion Limited (RIMM) from June 17, 2011.
-Notice how leading up to the morning gap the bands were extremely tight.
+To the point of waiting for confirmation, let’s look at how to use the power of a Bollinger Band squeeze to our advantage.
+Below is a 5-minute chart of NIO.
+Notice how leading up to the morning gap down the bands were extremely tight.

 Now some traders can take the elementary trading approach of shorting the stock on the open with the assumption that the amount of energy developed during the tightness of the bands will carry the stock much lower.
 Another approach is to wait for confirmation of this belief.

-So, the way to handle this sort of setup is to (1) wait for the candlestick to come back inside of the bands and (2) make sure there are a few inside bars that do not break the low of the first bar and (3) short on the break of the low of the first candlestick.
+So, the way to handle this sort of setup is to (1) wait for the candlestick to come back inside of the bands; (2) make sure there are a few inside bars that do not break the low of the first bar; and (3) short on the break of the low of the first candlestick.

-Based on reading these three requirements you can imagine this does not happen very often in the market, but when it does, it's something else.
+Based on reading these three requirements you can imagine this does not happen very often in the market, but when it does, it’s powerful.
 The below chart depicts this approach.

-You are not obsessed with getting in a position and it wildly swinging in your favor.
+In this setup, you are not obsessed with getting in a position for it to swing wildly in your favor.
 Nor are you looking to be a prophet of sorts and try to predict how far a stock should or should not run.

 By not asking for much, you will be able to safely pull money out of the market on a consistent basis and ultimately reduce the wild fluctuations of your account balance, which is common for traders that take big risks.

 The key to this strategy is waiting on a test of the mid-line before entering the position.
 You can increase your likelihood of placing a winning trade if you go in the direction of the primary trend and there is a sizable amount of volatility.

 As you can see in the above example, notice how the stock had a sharp run-up, only to pull back to the mid-line.
 You would want to enter the position after the failed attempt to break to the downside.